 HIPAA changes the game

-The Health Insurance Portability and Accountability Act is enacted by Congress and signed into law by President Clinton.
+The Health Insurance Portability and Accountability Act was enacted by Congress and signed into law by President Clinton.
 An important component of this complicated act is the establishment of national standards for Electronic Health Care mandating that patients nationwide have the right to inspect, review, and receive copies of their medical records.
 This eliminates a critical barrier to access and eases the path toward open notes.

 Patient portals provide online access to health information